The Intermediate Mass Black Hole in Omega Centauri: Constraints on Accretion from JWST: Discussion

-It is also possible that a cluster star is either coincidentally projected close to the IMBH, or orbiting it\footnote{If the orbit is tight enough, it may not be possible to detect such a star with PM measurements despite the very fast motion.
+The discrepancy between our mass limits and the most likely $M_{BH}$ inferred by H+24 can be resolved by a higher outflow rate of matter between the Bondi radius and innermost stable circular orbit governed by $p$ in Equation \ref{eq:mdot}.
+If $p\gtrsim0.4$, the current detection limits from JWST are not constraining for the $M_{\rm{BH}}$ and $\dot{m}_0$ range considered here.
+It is also possible that $n$ is significantly lower, or $T$ is significantly higher, in the vicinity of the IMBH than we assumed, since these parameters are not currently well constrained.
+Additionally, it is possible that a cluster star is either coincidentally projected close to the IMBH, or orbiting it\footnote{If the orbit is tight enough, it may not be possible to detect such a star with PM measurements despite the very fast motion.
 In this case, radial velocity measurements are necessary, which can be challenging for faint stars.}.
 In this case, the bluer bands can be dominated by the stellar emission, while the IMBH emission may only show up in the reddest bands.
 While a few sources show an excess in F1500W, we do not find them to be convincing enough for further discussion here (see Section \ref{CMDs}).
-Additionally, an IMBH located near a bright star would need to have a higher infrared flux, corresponding to the higher completeness fraction lines in Figure \ref{fig:m_mdot}, to be detected.
+Additionally, an IMBH located near a bright star would need to have a higher infrared flux, corresponding to the higher completeness fraction lines in Figure \ref{fig:m_mdot}, to be detected despite the contamination from the star.
+Finally, \cite{su_chandra_2022} argues that stellar wind from a bound star orbiting the IMBH may dominate the accretion material, and since the wind has much higher velocities than the ICM, the accretion rate would be much lower than the Bondi rate.
+For a separation of 100 AU, a MS star orbiting a $\qty{10000}{M_\odot}$ IMBH has a period of $\sim 10$ yr.
+If IMBH emissions are not detectable due to such a companion, PM measurements in the near future will nevertheless be able to detect its acceleration and confirm the presence of the IMBH.